amundsno/advent-of-go-24/README.md

 ## Daily notes

+### Day 04
+My original idea for today was to use a single line regex.
+However, it turns out that capturing overlapping patterns are not straight forward.
+For instance, the diagonal regex captures multiple lines into one match.
+Any other matches found on those lines are not captured.

 ### Day 03
 Learned how to work with regular expressions in Go.
 For the second part, I could not find a regular expression to extract the valid multiplication elements without using lookahead features that are not supported by Go natively.
 Still happy with the two-step solution.